priyasilent/zero-shot-detection-clip-attributes/README.md

 This work implements attribute-aware zero-shot object detection using CLIP.
 The model leverages language-driven attribute prompts to detect unseen object classes without additional training.

+## Notes
+This repository accompanies a master’s thesis on attribute-aware zero-shot object detection.
+It is provided for transparency and reproducibility of the experimental pipeline.